-Nicehostel Seljaland.
-This budget property offers rooms for one to four people.
-It is located just a few minutes drive from Seljalandsfoss, which is a great location for getting to and from the Fimmvörðuháls hike and the south coast sights.
+The Garage.
+This property gets rave reviews and offers rooms for one to four people.
+Rooms come with a fully equipped kitchenette.
+It is located between Seljalandsfoss and Skogar, which is a great location for getting to and from the Fimmvörðuháls hike and the south coast sights.

 Lindartun Guesthouse.
 This is where we stayed and we really liked it.
 It is a bit out of the way, located in Lindartun, about 10 minutes south of Hvolsvöllur, but it is a good value for the money.
 Tyler and Kara stayed in the family room and Tim and I stayed in the bungalow which had a kitchen, living room, and one bedroom.
 Just outside of our door were horses.
 If you want to stay in a nice place, without spending a lot of money, and don’t mind a little extra driving, Lindartun Guesthouse is a place to consider.

 This was our favorite day in Iceland and one of the best day hikes we have done in the world.
 26 waterfalls, 1 volcano, 2 glaciers, and 3 unique landscapes all combine for one of the most extraordinary hiking experiences on the planet.